FinnWilkinson/EMAS-Periodic-Table-App/Portfolio-B/brief.md

 ### Application Domain

 The application domain of the product in which we are going to develop is that of the EMAS group.
 This comes under that of Earth Sciences and Chemistry.
+We are working for University of Bristol, and hence our sector is that of eduction.
+The education sector is growing in regards to technology on a daily basis, and we believe that this application will contribute to the modernisation of learning.

 ### The Problem